sharikjavid/kotto/README.md

 ```

 > [!IMPORTANT]
-> The LLM backend does not know of any other method than the ones you decorate with `@ai.use`.
+> The LLM backend does not know of any other method than the ones you decorate with `@use`.

+When a method is decorated with `@use`, its type signature and its JSDoc/comments (if there are any) are added to the prompt set.
+However, the method's body is kept hidden.

 #### Exports